Weak nonleptonic decays of vector B-mesons: Introduction

 Since the $ b (c,s,d,u) $ mesons cannot annihilate into gluons, the excited states decay to the ground state via the cascade emission of photons or pion pairs, leading to total widths that are less than a few hundred keV.
 The difference between masses $m_{B^\ast} - m_{B} = 45.21 \pm 0.21 $~MeV, a $ m_{B^\ast_s} - m_{B_s} = 48.5^{+1.8}_{-1.1}$~MeV less than the mass of lightest meson ($\pi$-meson), ($m_\pi = 134.98$ MeV), as a result of which these mesons cannot decay through a strong channel.
 Consequently, for vector $ B $-mesons, radiative decays will be dominant.
 As is known, weak nonleptonic decays of $B^\ast$-mesons are always suppressed in comparison with their electromagnetic decay~\cite{LHCb:2012iuq}.
 However, due to small cross sections, these decays have not yet been detected experimentally.
 The situation can be improved with the help of the LHC and Belle-II experiments, since the annual integrated luminosity of Belle-II is expected to reach $\approx 13$ ab$^{-1}$ and this makes it possible to detect weak decays with branchings greater than $\mathcal{O}(10^{-9})$.
 Moreover, the LHC experiment will also provide new experimental data for weak decays of $B^\ast$-mesons, due to the large production cross section for $b$-quarks.

 A search for excited states of the $B_c^\pm$-meson has been started at 2014 when the ATLAS collaboration reported on the observation of a new state~\cite{ATLAS:2014lga} through its hadronic transition to the ground state $B_c^\pm$.
 The mass of the observed state was found to be $ 6842(6)$~MeV.
 The mass and decay of this state are consistent with expectations for the second S-wave state of the ground $B_c$~state denoted as $B_c(2^1S_0)$ or $B_c(2S)$.
+Search for excited $B_{c}^{+}$ states was started at LHCb~\cite{LHCb:2017rqe}.
+In 2019, the CMS collaboration observed two states $B_c(2S)$ and $B^\ast_c(2S)$~\cite{CMS:2019uhm} in the $B_c\pi^+\pi^-$ invariant mass spectrum.
+They are separated in mass by $\approx 29$~MeV.
+The mass of the $B_c(2S)$ is measured to be $6871.0 \pm 1.6$~MeV.
+The LHCb collaboration has reported on the observation of an excited $B_c$ state in the the $B_c\pi^+\pi^-$ invariant mass spectrum~\cite{LHCb:2019bem}.
+The observed peak has a mass of $6841.2 \pm 1.0$~MeV.
+It is consistent with expectations of the $B_c^\ast(2^3S_1)$ state.
+A second state is seen with a mass of $6872.1 \pm 1.5$~MeV, and is consistent with the $B_c(2^1S_0)$ state.